-- · Level 1 Values are based on unadjusted quoted prices available in active markets for identical assets or liabilities as of the reporting - · Level 2 Values are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace.
+- Level 1 Values are based on unadjusted quoted prices available in active markets for identical assets or liabilities as of the reporting date. - Level 2 Values are based on inputs, including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the marketplace.
 Prices in Level 2 are either directly or indirectly observable as of the reporting date. - Level 3 Values are based on prices or valuation techniques that are not based on observable market data.
+Investment is classified as level 3 financial instrument.